sunfenghao2017/logo/README.md

 ### Input format:
 **Rdata** which stored the **gene expression matrix** and **SNV matrix**.

-      <u>Gene expression matrix</u> should be named as “gene”, where one row indicate one gene and one column indicate one sample.
+      {Gene expression matrix} should be named as “gene”, where one row indicate one gene and one column indicate one sample.

-      <u>SNV matrix</u> should be named as “snp”, where one row indicate one variant and one column indicate one sample.
+      {SNV matrix} should be named as “snp”, where one row indicate one variant and one column indicate one sample.

 ## Code of conduct